 The efficacy rate of LDW systems corresponds to their capability to reduce the collision probability and/or severity of the crash types prevented with the technology.
 Efficacy is usually expressed as a percentage or reduction in number of crashes/fatalities/injuries, or as an expected crash rate (crashes per VMT).
 Independent of the method of measuring effectiveness, the efficacy rate is usually expressed as a range and not as a specific value.
-For the present study, the advisory panel selected an efficacy rates.
+For the present study, the advisory panel selected an efficacy range.
+Thus, economic indicators will be presented for the lower and higher efficacy rates.
 It is important to note that most of the studies in the literature review did not differentiate the efficacy rate by the severity of the crash (fatal, different type of injuries, or property damage).
 To this end, the research team applied the same efficacy rate to fatal crashes, injury crashes, type of injuries, and PDO crashes.
 The authors note that real-world effectiveness against different severities of injuries may differ, but data limitations precluded development of separate efficacy estimates for LDW systems at the time of this study.

-Expected Number of Crashes/Injuries/Fatalities Preventable by Lane Departure Warning Systems where, $N{jibase}$ was the number of type j, category i crashes preventable by an LDW system for the base year; crash type j corresponds to the specific type of crash avoided by the technology; y was the number of years of crash data; $N{jiy}$ was the total number of type j, category i crashes preventable for year y by an LDW system; $LDW{effj}$ was the efficacy of an LDW system for crash j, category i; and $GR{bas}$ was a growth factor (if any) that was applied due to the lead time.
+Expected Number of Crashes/Injuries/Fatalities Preventable by Lane Departure Warning Systems where, N{jibase} was the number of type j, category i crashes preventable by an LDW system for the base year; crash type j corresponds to the specific type of crash avoided by the technology; y was the number of years of crash data; N{jiy} was the total number of type j, category i crashes preventable for year y by an LDW system; LDW{effj} was the efficacy of an LDW system for crash j, category i; and GR{bas} was a growth factor (if any) that was applied due to the lead time.